AngleProtocol/merkl-docs/integrate-merkl/integrate-merkl-to-your-app/README.md

 # Integrate Merkl to your App

-**You can integrate Merkl data in your app, but you don't have to**.
-The [Merkl App](https://app.merkl.xyz/) will show your users everything they need to use Merkl, and they can also claim their tokens directly from there.
-This page will guide you through the different routes provided by the Merkl API.
+You can integrate Merkl data directly into your application and use Merkl as a white-label solution.
+However, this is entirely up to you.
+Regardless of your choice, the [Merkl App](https://app.merkl.xyz/) offers a comprehensive interface that provides your users with everything they need to utilize Merkl, including the ability to claim their tokens directly.
+This guide will walk you through the various routes available via the Merkl API.

 <figure><img src="../../.gitbook/assets/merkl-front-integration.png" alt=""><figcaption></figcaption></figure>